isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 <p>Show consideration to others by having good social and table manners.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Food and drinks are to be purchased only during recess and after school.</p>
+<p>Food and drinks are to be purchased only during recess and after school.
+Do not buy food, drinks or stationery after the bell has rung.</p>
 </li>
 <li>
 <p>Always queue up quietly and in an orderly manner for your food and drinks.</p>
 </li>
 <li>
-<p>All food and drinks are to be consumed in the canteen only.</p>
+<p>All food and drinks are to be consumed only in the canteen.</p>
 </li>
 <li>
 <p>Clear the table after your meals.
 Return all used cutlery to the bins